Engel & Völkers

 • There is no gain from a decrease in the Emirates InterBank Offer Rate (EIBOR) - the benchmark mortgage interest rate for lending banks in the UAE.

-On the other hand, variable rate mortgage rates remain, well, variable over the repayment period.
-This means that fluctuations in EIBOR may impact the variable mortgage rates in Dubai.
+On the other hand, variable-rate mortgages have interest rates which can fluctuate over the repayment period.
+This means that a change in EIBOR will impact the variable mortgage rates in Dubai.

 Here are some factors to consider for a variable rate mortgage:

-• If the EIBOR falls, buyers pay lesser interest on their mortgage
+• If the EIBOR falls, buyers pay a lower interest rate on their mortgage

 • It is difficult to set a budget due to interest rate fluctuations